carltheperson/advanced-js-objects/chapters/chapter-1.md

 # Chapter 1 - Getting our data structures straight

 To understand objects it’s essential to understand where objects fit into the JavaScript data structure scene.
+This chapter will first cover the different JavaScript types then cover which types contain so called *primitives*.

 ## What is a type?

 Every value you define will have a type.
-Here they are listed:
+Here are all JavaScript types:

 - String
 - Number